HanyAtya/mango-production-prediction-ml/README.md

 ![Mango Project Banner](mango_banner.jpg)

-# 🌱 Mango Production Prediction Model
+# Mango Yield Prediction using Machine Learning for Smart Agriculture

+## Overview
-A machine learning project that predicts mango production in smart agriculture based on environmental factors.
+This project aims to predict mango production based on environmental factors such as temperature, humidity, and rainfall using machine learning techniques.

+It represents an application of data science in **Digital Agriculture (Smart Farming) ** to support decision-making and optimize crop yield.

 ---

-## 📍 Location
+## Problem Statement
-Ismailia, Egypt
+Crop yield prediction is a critical challenge in agriculture, as environmental conditions directly impact productivity.

+Farmers need data-driven tools to:
+- Estimate production in advance
+- Optimize irrigation and resource planning
+- Reduce uncertainty in farming decisions

 ---

-## 🎯 Objective
-To analyze how environmental conditions affect mango production and build a predictive model using Python and Machine Learning.

----

-## 📊 Features
+## Dataset
+- Synthetic dataset (for learning purposes)

+- Features:

-- Soil Quality
+  - Temperature
   - Humidity
-- Temperature
+  - Rainfall

-- Fertilizer
+- Target:
-- Noise
+  - Mango yield
-- Feature Engineering (Temperature², Humidity²)

 ---

-## 🧠 Model
+##  Methodology
-- Linear Regression (Scikit-learn)
-- Train/Test Split
+- Data preprocessing and analysis using Pandas
-- Feature Engineering for nonlinear relationships
+- Feature engineering (e.g., nonlinear relationships such as Temperature², Humidity²)
+- Model: Linear Regression
+- Evaluation metrics:
+  - R² Score
+  - Mean Squared Error (MSE)

 ---

-## 📈 Results
+## Results
-- R² Score: ~0.99
-- Strong influence: Soil Quality
-- Negative effect: Temperature
+- Achieved high model accuracy: **R² ≈ 0.99**
+- Demonstrated ability to capture nonlinear relationships between environmental factors and yield

 ---

+##  Relevance to Digital Farming
+This project demonstrates how machine learning can be used to:
+- Predict crop yield
+- Support precision agriculture
+- Enable data-driven farming decisions

+---

+## Technologies Used
+- Python
+- NumPy
+- Pandas
+- Matplotlib
+- Scikit-learn

+---

-## 📈 Model Performance
+## Model Performance

 ![Model Result](Actual_vs_Predicted.png)

----

-## 🛠 Tools
-Python, Pandas, NumPy, Matplotlib, Scikit-learn

 ---